hmshafeeq/query-filter/ReadMe.md

 ### A laravel package to filter eloquent models and their relationships based on URL query strings.

 ## Introduction
-Suppose we have following two models, related to each other.
+Suppose we have following two models,
 #### User Model
 ````
 <?php